actwashere/MultiSSG/README.md

+**Will not be adding anymore features to this macro, however if you find any bugs let me know.
+I will continue to fix them!
+Also, feel free to contact me on Discord for tech support: act#8127**

 # MultiSSG
 An AHK script for Multi Instance 1.17 SSG
 I haven't heavily tested this script, so expect it to be a little bit glitchy.
 It should work reliably enough, though.